papanumba/dryfart/README.md

 The project contains:
 - `InFarter`: tree-walk interpreter and bytecode compiler, written in Rust.
-- `FlatVM`: stack-based bytecode VM, written in C99.
-I started it by following the one from [Crafting Interpreters](https://craftinginterpreters.com/a-bytecode-virtual-machine.html), but then reworked it and diverged a bit.
+- `FlatVM`: stack-based bytecode VM, written in C++ and a bit of C. I started it by following the one from [Crafting Interpreters](https://craftinginterpreters.com/a-bytecode-virtual-machine.html), but then I had to change things and rewrote most of it in C++.
 - `DFartEd`: a very small editor with syntax highlighting, written in Python.
+Still has a lot of bugs

 The documentation about the language will be in the `doc` folder: [Start here](/doc/index.md).